nicolargo/glances/docs/gw/cassandra.rst

     CREATE TABLE <table> (plugin text, time timeuuid, stat map<text,float>, PRIMARY KEY (plugin, time))

 Only numerical stats are stored in the Cassandra table.
 All the stats are converted to float.
+If a stat can not be converted to float, it is not stored in the database.